datamin3r/SQLServer/HowTo/TemporalTablesSCD/README.md

 ![Model SSAS](scdTeprlTabsPbiMdlSSAS.PNG)

 The above example shows a SSAS Tabular model which is imported into Power BI Desktop.
-The model can also be creted in Power BI Desktop from imported SQL dimension and fact views
+The model can also be created in Power BI Desktop from imported SQL dimension and fact views

 ![Model](scdTeprlTabsPbiMdl.PNG)